-You may be scared or uncertain about what the future has in store for your company.
-Maybe you are frustrated or angry at your current situation.
-What separates bad leaders from amazing ones is knowing how to keep their emotions in check during difficult times.
-You need to maintain a cool and collected composure to keep your team calm and looking to you for help.
-If you are wearing your feelings on your sleeves, your team may not trust you to guide them.
+2. Keep your emotions in check.
+Do you feel worried about what the future has in store?
+Are you frustrated or angry in your current situation?
+It's important to know how to keep your emotions in check during difficult times.
+You need to maintain a cool and collected composure to keep your team and customers calm.

-A passive "wait and see" approach to challenging times is rarely ever successful during difficult times at a business.
-There will be times where you will have to simply wait and handle situations as they come along, but it's best to be proactive, not reactive.
+4. Be proactive, not reactive.
+A passive "wait and see" approach is rarely successful during difficult times.
+Of course, there are times where you will have to wait and handle situations as they come along.
+When possible, it's best to be proactive, not reactive.
 Brainstorm proactive steps your team can take to improve.
 Don't fall victim to negative thoughts and outlooks at your organization.
 Use this time to encourage your team to rise to the challenge, not sit on the sidelines.
-Use this as a "all hands on deck" time for everyone to do their best to turn the sinking ship around.
+Use this as an "all hands on deck" time for everyone to do their best to turn the sinking ship around.

-Strong leaders are able to embody their heroes and lead their teams like they have done it a million times before.
-Be patient, listen to your team members and position yourself as a source of knowledge and support for your employees, not someone who might be as concerned as they are.
+5. Channel leaders, you look up to.
+Strong leaders are able to embody their heroes and lead teams like they have done it a million times before.
+Be patient.
+Listen to your team.
+Position yourself as a source of knowledge and support for your employees.

+6. Communicate, communicate, communicate.
 Communication is usually the best course of action for any scenario.
-Though it may be easier to simply shut down and do your job during trying times, you need to open up to your employees about how the problem is progressing.
+You need to open about how the challenge is progressing.
 This flow of communication extends beyond your staff.
-Your clients, consumers and stakeholders might also be concerned about the future of your company, which is why you need to begin communicating regularly and clearly.
-Whether this unfolds as daily or weekly email updates, in-person meetings or periodic phone calls, you should get serious about communicating through any tough times you encounter.
+Your clients, consumers, and stakeholders may also have concerns about the future.
+This is why it is important to communicate often.
+This communication could be daily or weekly email updates.
+You could also communicate with meetings or phone calls.
+It's key to communicate through any tough times you encounter.